merenlab/merenlab.org/_posts/anvio/2020-07-22-interacdome.md

 It may seem to be in oddly specific format, and that's because it is.
 You see, up until a few months ago, anvi'o contigs databases had no means of storing per-nucleotide or per-residue information.
 Crazy, I know.
-The only thing that resembles this concept was per-nucleotide coverage values, but this is actually stored in the auxiliary database (a tumor of the profile database) that's created during `anvi-profile`.
+The only thing that resembled this concept was per-nucleotide coverage values, but this is actually stored in the auxiliary database (a tumor of the profile database) that's created during `anvi-profile`.
 A few months ago I wanted to address this shortcoming for the selfish reason of knowing that one day I would implement InteracDome functionality into anvi'o.
-And I didn't want anvi'o to spit out some half-chewed tab-separated file to the user--I wanted the results to be stored in the contigs database so they could be used in integrated and interactive ways.
+And I didn't want anvi'o to spit out some half-chewed tab-separated file to the user--I wanted the results to be stored in the contigs database so they could be used in integrated and interactive manners.
 So I created two new tables in the contigs database called `amino_acid_additional_data` and `nucleotide_additional_data`, which hijack the already existing framework for [additional data tables]({{ site.url }}/2017/12/11/additional-data-tables/).
-The convenience factor was through the roof for doing this, as I had to write very little code ([here](https://github.com/merenlab/anvio/pull/1419) is the pull request) and now we can store arbitrary per-nucleotide and per-amino-acid annotations (not just InteracDome stuff, but practically anything besides `.mp4`s).
+The convenience factor was through the roof for doing this, as I had to write very little code ([here](https://github.com/merenlab/anvio/pull/1419) is the pull request) and now we can store arbitrary per-nucleotide and per-amino-acid annotations (not just InteracDome stuff, but practically anything besides `.mp4` format).
 However, two downsides are very appreciable.

 First, the framework requires a unique key for each amino acid.
-Yet, it is technically two keys that define an amino acid: the `gene_caller_id` of the gene it belongs to, and the `codon_order_in_gene` (the residue position) of the amino acid.
+Yet, it is technically two keys that define an amino acid: the `gene_callers_id` of the gene it belongs to, and the `codon_order_in_gene` (the residue position) of the amino acid relative to its gene.
 The same goes for defining a nucleotide: you need the position in the contig (`pos_in_contig`) and you need the `contig_name`.
 So how do you get one key from two pieces of information?
 The solution, which is ugly, is to create a single key by concatenating these two pieces of information into a string.
-Doing so has distinct disadvantages, the main one being that it SQL queries are hindered: how can you quickly grab all amino acids belonging to gene 1 without first loading all into memory?
+Doing so has distinct disadvantages, the main one being that SQL queries are hindered: it becomes impossible to straight-forwardly grab all amino acids belonging to a gene without first loading all entries into memory, for example.
 Regardless, I did it.
 Someone will hate me in 5 years.

-Take another look at the above table and you will see the string concatenation I'm talkinb about under the `item_name` column.
+Take another look at the above table and you will see the string concatenation I'm talking about under the `item_name` column.
 Entries under `item_name` equal to `<gene_callers_id>:<codon_order_in_gene>`, for example the first entry `1:169` is the 169th residue (0-indexed) in gene 1.

 The second downside to doing this is specific to `anvi-run-interacdome`.
 You see, there is really a lot of information missing from the above table.
-For example, it would be great to know which Pfam ID(s) contributed a given binding freqency and with which of their match states.
+For example, it would be great to know which IPfam ID(s) contributed a given binding freqency and with which of their match states they did so.
 I already discussed that this information is all present in the dataframe `bind_freq`.
-Unfortunately there just isn't enough columns, and I am fixed within this framework because I didn't want to reinvent the wheel.
+Unfortunately there just isn't enough columns to accomodate this information, and I am fixed within this framework because I didn't want to reinvent the wheel.
 To console victims of this tyranny, `anvi-run-interacdome` does more than just store the above table in the contigs database.
 It also outputs two tab-delimited files.
-Their names are `INTERACDOME-match_state_contributors.txt` and `INTERACDOME-domain_hits.txt`...
+Their names are by default `INTERACDOME-match_state_contributors.txt` and `INTERACDOME-domain_hits.txt`...

-`INTERACDOME-match_state_contributors.txt` is a table of the exact contents in `bind_freq` mentioned [above](#dealing-with-multiple-overlapping-hits), but because you're somehow still reading this, I feel bad for you so here is the table again:
+`INTERACDOME-match_state_contributors.txt` is a table of the exact contents in `bind_freq` mentioned [above](#dealing-with-multiple-overlapping-hits).
+Since you're somehow still reading this, I'll show you the table again:

 |   gene_callers_id |   codon_order_in_gene | pfam_id   |   match_state | ligand   |   binding_freq |
 |------------------:|----------------------:|:----------|--------------:|:---------|---------------:|